Alton Brown Bio

 Good Eats was recognized as a Peabody Award winner in April 2007, a distinguished prize presented for excellence in broadcast news, education and entertainment.
 Hosted by Alton Brown, Good Eats, which aired for 14 seasons, on Food Network combined pop culture, comedy, kitchen science and plain good eating.
 Good Eats began airing on Cooking Channel in September 2011.

-Alton appears regularly as the resident food historian, scientist and commentator on the Food Network series Iron Chef America, and is the host/judge on the reality series Next Iron Chef.
+Alton appears regularly as the resident food historian, scientist and commentator on the Food Network series Iron Chef America, and is the host/judge on reality series The Next Iron Chef and Iron Chef Gauntlet.
 Based on the Japanese cult classic (originally produced by Fuji Television) that launched on Food Network five years ago, Iron Chef America pits some of America's favorite chefs against the inspired food wizardry of American Iron Chefs Bobby Flay, Mario Batali, Masaharu Morimoto, Cat Cora and Next Iron Chef winners Michael Symon, Jose Garces and Marc Forgione.
-Alton also joined Bobby Flay and Giada De Laurentiis in season 8 of Food Network Star in May 2012 as he mentored a team of five with hopes that one would become the newest face on Food Network.
+Alton also joined Bobby Flay and Giada De Laurentiis in Season 8 of Food Network Star in May 2012 as he mentored a team of five with hopes that one would become the newest face on Food Network.